exercism/python/exercises/concept/plane-tickets/.docs/instructions.md

 # Instructions

-Conda airlines is the programming-world's biggest airline, with over 10.000 flights a day!
+Conda airlines is the programming-world's biggest airline, with over 10,000 flights a day!

-They are currently assigning all seats to passengers by hand, this will need to be automated.
+They are currently assigning all seats to passengers by hand; this will need to be automated.

-They have asked _you_ to create software to automate the assigning of seats to passengers.
+They have asked _you_ to create software to automate passenger seat assignments.
 They require your software to be memory efficient and performant.

 ## 1. Generate seat letters